 Cue COVID-19 EIDLs (Economic Injury Disaster Loans) and PPPs (Paycheck Protection Program).
 In response to the changing climate, the SBA began offering these loans in early March and April of 2020, respectively.

-As of July 31, 2020, the SBA had received more than 14 million COVID-19 EIDL applications.
+Though the programs are no longer accepting applications (as of Jan.
+1, 2022 for new COVID EIDL loans or July 31, 2020 for PPP loans), the SBA had received more than 14 million COVID-19 EIDL applications.
 However, loan requests of more than 10 million applicants weren’t approved.

 In addition to some of the reasons for loan denial previously listed, here are some reasons applicants were denied for economic relief.